YorkshireKev/YorkshireKev.github.io/content/post/2019-09-29-retrocadia.md

 [Click here to play Retrocadia in the browser](https://www.kevssite.com/retrocadia-web)

 ## Update 13/02/2025
+The web version of the game has been updated!
+I've upgraded to Godot 3.6, which should make the game more reliable in the browser.
-I've updated the web export version with godot 3.6, which should make it more stable than the version from back in 2019.
-I have also updated the loader to show a loading progress bar for those with slower internet connections.
+I've also added a loading progress bar so you can see how the game is loading, especially helpful for those with slower internet.
+If you have any trouble loading the game (like if the progress bar gets stuck), try clearing your browser's cache.
+This will ensure you have the latest files.